bokkypoobah/TopSecrets/StoragePreparation.md

 ### Execute Raspberry Pi Imager

 The download process may automatically run the Imager.
+Otherwise you can execute the Imager from your computer's programs menu.

 On Windows, you will have to click `Yes` to the proceed when the Imager program tries to access to your computer.